Research Transparency and Reproducibility

-All research funded by J-PAL through our initiatives is subject to a data publication policy that requires researchers to prepare their data for publication within 18 months of the end of data collection.
+All research funded by J-PAL through our initiatives is subject to a data and code availability policy that requires researchers to prepare their data for publication within 18 months of the end of data collection.

 We increase reproducibility by running checks for computational reproducibility and replications of original research before publishing.